 Hoppe adds that oysters also contain large amounts of the amino acid tyrosine, a nutrient included in the production of dopamine.

 Numerous studies suggest that this pricey Southwest Asian spice can actually bring the heat.
-Five studies, part of a systematic review, found saffron had a significant positive effect on sexual dysfunction.
-Another study found that it boosted arousal and lubrication in women, while another showed that it proved successful in improving erectile function with 30 milligrams of saffron per day.
+Five studies5, part of a systematic review, found saffron had a significant positive effect on sexual dysfunction.
+Another study found6 that it boosted arousal and lubrication in women, while another showed that it proved successful in improving erectile function7 with 30 milligrams of saffron per day.

 Foods high in antioxidants